sp2468/sanjGithub/README.md

-This github shows all my projects I have worked on usinf java, c++, c, and python!
+This github shows all my projects I have worked on using java, c++, c, and python!